airshipit/pegleg/doc/source/developer-overview.rst

 Docker
 ------

-The Pegleg Dockerfile is located in ``/images/pegleg`` along with any artifacts built specifically to enable the container image.
+Pegleg Dockerfiles for supported distributions are located in ``/images/pegleg`` along with any artifacts built specifically to enable the container image.
 Make targets are used for generating and testing the artifacts.

 * ``make images`` - Build the Pegleg Docker image.